 It’s sturdy, compact, and Italian, and also comes with a real commercial sized portafilter.
 In many ways, it’s similar to its long-term rival, the Rancilio Silvia.

-The Gaggia Classic is more affordable than Miss Silvia, and if you ask me, it’s a more attractive option after its recent redesign.
+The Gaggia Classic is more affordable than Miss Silvia, and if you ask me, it’s a better-looking option after its recent redesign.

-The Gaggia Classic underwent a redesign last year, and is improved in a bunch of ways while retaining an attractive price.
+The Gaggia Classic underwent a major overhaul a few years ago and has since been improved in many ways while retaining an attractive price.
 The new colorways, a better steam wand, and an improved solenoid valve are welcome additions.

-This device is known for making great espresso shots, but also for requiring a bit of ‘modding’ if you want the best results.
+This device is known for making great espresso shots, but it also requires a bit of ‘modding’ to get great results.

-Many users end up adjusting the OPV to get to 9 bars, and some also install a PID thermometer to get better temperature stability.
+Many users end up adjusting the OPV to get to 9 bars by opening up the machine and installing a special spring.
+Some also install a PID thermometer to get better temperature stability.

-Personally, I’d prefer the Breville Bambino Plus as my first espresso-maker, but if you’re willing to modify the Gaggia and investing in some additional espresso accesories, the old-school Italian still has a lot going for it.
+However, if you’re willing to modify the Gaggia and invest in some additional espresso accessories, the old-school Italian still has a lot going for it.

 Check out my full Gaggia Classic review here.